ReviewMyContract.aiReview My Contract

 What should I do to comply with a confidentiality clause after signing?

 Operational compliance with confidentiality obligations requires active procedures, not passive avoidance.
-Key practices: (1) document what confidential information you received — what it was, when you received it, from whom, and for what purpose; (2) restrict internal access to need-to-know personnel and document who has access; (3) obtain written confidentiality agreements from all contractors who will have access before sharing; (4) avoid forwarding confidential materials to personal email accounts or unauthorized systems; (5) maintain separation between confidential information received from different clients in competitive industries; (6) document independent development activities that might later be challenged as misappropriation; and (7) track your return-and-destruction obligations so you can fulfill them on termination.
-These records are also your evidence in any dispute about whether you complied.
+Key practices: (1) document what confidential information you received — what it was, when you received it, from whom, and for what purpose; (2) restrict internal access to need-to-know personnel and document who has access; (3) obtain written confidentiality agreements from all contractors who will have access before sharing any information; (4) avoid forwarding confidential materials to personal email accounts or unauthorized systems; (5) maintain separation between confidential information received from different clients in competitive industries; (6) document independent development activities that might later be challenged as misappropriation; (7) track your return-and-destruction obligations so you can fulfill them on termination; and (8) for employment agreements, ensure you have received and understand the DTSA § 1833(b) immunity notice.

 Related Guides